tasky-aws/tasky-api/README.md

 # tasky-api
+_This was going through a period of rapid development to get a proof of concept working.
+I'm now slowly going through and adding better features/refactoring, so bear with me._

 This is the api for Tasky.
-It handles all requests to AWS
+It handles all requests to AWS, at present it handles retrieving logs from cloud watch in a stream-like fashion, retrieving all ECS data.

 Theres some work to do for me to be happy with this as a proof of concept: